Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ### Experimental Procedure

-In the experiment, The power controller will achieve the needed voltage and current if it takes an input voltage range between 9 V and 15 V. However, we set the input voltage to 12 V. Once we connected the input voltage, we measured the voltage to ensure that we were receiving the expected voltage reading. subsystem and the second output to the loop inductive subsystem using a wire with fuses between them.
+In the experiment, the power controller will supply the required power to the Loop Controller, Data, and Charge Controller Subsystems with an input of 12 VDC.
+The power was measured at the output of the Power Controller PCB.
+Each subsystem was connected through a jumper wire and fuse.

 ### Prediction

+The Loop Controller subsystem should be sent 9 V and 0.05 A.

+The Data subsystem and Charge Controller subsystem should be sent 5.5 V and 0.25 A.

-### Number of Trials
+### Results

 | Trial No. | Data Subsystem | Charge Controller | Loop Controller       |
 |------------------|------------------|---------------|------------------|